 H. Term/Duration of Permit Validity

 A permit, Determination of Applicability (DOA), or Order of Resource Area Delineation (ORAD) shall expire three years from the date of issuance.
 Notwithstanding the above, the Commission in its discretion may issue a permit, determination or order expiring five years from the date of issuance for recurring or continuous maintenance work, provided that annual notification of time and location of work is given to the Commission.
-Any permit may be renewed once for an additional one year period, provided that a request for renewal is received in writing by the Commission prior to expiration.
+Any permit may be renewed once for an additional one-year period, provided that a request for renewal is received in writing by the Commission prior to expiration.
 Notwithstanding the above, a permit may identify requirements which shall be enforceable for a stated number of years, indefinitely, or until permanent protection is in place, and which shall apply to all present and future owners of the land.

 No work proposed in any permit application shall be undertaken until the permit issued by the Commission with respect to such work has been recorded in the Registry of Deeds or, if the land affected is registered land, in the Registry section of the Land Court for the district wherein the land lies, and until the holder of the permit certifies in writing to the Commission that the permit has been recorded.
 If the applicant fails to perform such recording, the Commission may record the documents itself and require the Applicant to furnish the recording fee therefore, either at the time of recording or as a condition precedent to the issuance of a COC.